Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Strongly regular almost-Riemannian manifolds do not satisfy CD

-\section{Strongly regular almost-Riemannian manifolds do not satisfy \texorpdfstring{\cd}{CD}}
+\section{Strongly regular almost-Riemannian manifolds do not satisfy \texorpdfstring{$\cd$}{CD}}

 In this section, we prove that strongly regular \ariem manifolds do not satisfy any curvature-dimension condition.
-In this situation, we are able to deal with the complexity of the computations thanks to the nice local description of the singularities of the structure.
+Strongly regular almost-Riemannian manifolds have been studied in \cite{MR3870067, weyl2019}.
+In this setting, we can deal with the complexity of the computations thanks to a nice local description of the singularities of the structure.
 We recall the following definition.

 \begin{defn} Let $M$ be a $n$-dimensional \ariem manifold.
 Assume that the singular set $\Z\subset M$ is an embedded hypersurface without characteristic points.
 Then, for any $q_0\in\Z$, there exist local coordinates $(x,z)$ centered at $q_0$ such that $\Z=\{x=0\}$ in coordinates, and condition \eqref{eq:loc_frame} is verified, namely a local orthonormal frame for the distribution is given by